MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fdim-fdimf-fdiml.md

 Because C++ allows overloading, you can call overloads of **fdim** that take and return **`float`** and **`long double`** types.
 In a C program, **fdim** always takes and returns a **`double`**.

+If you use the \<tgmath.h> `fdim()` macro, the type of the argument determines which version of the function is selected.See [Type-generic math](../../c-runtime-library/tgmath.md) for details.

 Except for the NaN handling, this function is equivalent to `fmax(x - y, 0)`.

 ## Requirements